 - Leaders Opportunity Fund Award, Canada Foundation for Innovation (CFI), 2007, 2013

 Dr. Chen has developed novel engineering and managerial solutions through integrating environmental engineering with nano-/bio-technologies and advancing physical and numerical modeling methods.
-He possesses strong expertise and has made significant contributions in the areas of offshore oil spill responses and cleanup in harsh environments, advanced wastewater treatment and reuse, environmental nano/biotechnology, site remediation in cold regions, persistent pollutant transport/fate, environmental emergency response, watershed modeling and management, decision making under uncertainty, waste management, impact/risk assessment, and environmental sustainability.
+He possesses strong expertise and has made significant contributions in the areas of environmental emergency (marine and inland oil spills) response and cleanup in harsh environments, advanced water and wastewater treatment and resources recovery, persistent and emerging organic pollutant transport/fate/effect/removal, environmental nano/biotechnology, site remediation in cold regions, watershed modeling and management, decision making under uncertainty, waste management, impact/risk assessment, climate change and environmental sustainability.

 Dr. Chen has acted as PI or Co-PI in over 60 research projects and contracts (with a total amount of over CA$18 million) from diverse sources nationally and internationally.
 He has authored or co-authored more than 440 publications including over 150 refereed journal papers, three books, over 200 conference publications, over 100 technical reports and other publications, and six patents/disclosures.
 He has supervised or co-supervised more than 300 highly qualified personnel (HQP) including 80 thesis-based graduate students and postdoctoral research fellows.
 His HQP have received a large number of awards and are well placed in the field of their training in academia, industry, government and NGOs worldwide.